Abbott and Costello: In popular culture

-Abbott and Costello were frequently parodied in Looney Tunes & Merrie Melodies cartoons as Babbit and Catstello, they appeared in cartoon such as: A Tale of Two Kitties (1942), Tale of Two Mice (1945), Hollywood Canine Canteen and The Mouse-Merized Cat (both from 1946)..
-They were also directly refrenced in Hollywood Daffy (1946).
-A catchphrase from Abbott and Costello's radios show, "I'm only three and a half years old" was often quoted in these cartoons too.
+Abbott and Costello were frequently parodied in Looney Tunes & Merrie Melodies cartoons as Babbit and Catstello, they appeared in cartoon such as: A Tale of Two Kitties (1942), Tale of Two Mice (1945), Hollywood Canine Canteen and The Mouse-Merized Cat (both from 1946).
+They were also directly referenced in Hollywood Daffy (1946).
+A catchphrase from Abbott and Costello's radio show, "I'm only three and a half years old" was often quoted in these cartoons too.
 Even Bugs Bunny's famous catchphrase, "Ain't I a stinker?" was borrowed from Lou Costello.

 Although they are not inductees of the Hall itself, Abbott and Costello are among the few non-baseball personnel to be memorialized in the Baseball Hall of Fame.
 A plaque and a gold record of the "Who's on First?" sketch have been on permanent display there since 1956, and the routine runs on an endless video loop in the exhibit area.

 Their "Who's on First?" routine has been referred to numerous times.
 In the 1988 movie Rain Man, Dustin Hoffman's autistic character Raymond Babbitt recites an affectless "Who's on First?" as a defence mechanism.
 In 1982, Tonight Show host Johnny Carson performed a topical sketch as then-President Ronald Reagan in which "Who's on First?"-style confusion arose from the names of Interior Secretary James Watt, Palestinian leader Yassir Arafat and Chinese leader Hu Yaobang.

 The comedy group The Credibility Gap performed a rock and roll update of "Who's on First?" using the names of rock groups The Who, The Guess Who, and Yes, recorded and released on their first album, The Bronze Age of Radio.
 On the January 13, 2001, episode of Saturday Night Live host Charlie Sheen and SNL cast-member Rachel Dratch performed a modified version of "Who's on First?" in a sketch.
 NBC's Studio 60 on the Sunset Strip (2006), a drama about life backstage at a television comedy series, used "Who's on First?" as a plot device.

 A TV movie called Bud and Lou, based on a book by Hollywood correspondent Bob Thomas, was broadcast in 1978.
 Starring Harvey Korman as Bud Abbott and Buddy Hackett as Lou Costello, the film told the duo's life story, focusing on Costello and portraying him as volatile and petty.